 As the name suggests, Custom Date Ranges (CDR) allow you to monitor your data for a specific time period, defined by simply selecting a start and end date.

 To build CDR, we re-architected and rebuilt the majority of our application.
 This new architecture has enabled us to roll out additional UI/UX enhancements for all customers and will enable us to rapidly develop additional improvements to Databox in the future.

-Custom Date Ranges are available in Professional and Performer Accounts.
-Request a trial of Custom Date Ranges by following
+Custom Date Ranges are available on the Professional and higher plans.
+Request a trial of Custom Date Ranges by following these steps.

 IN THIS DOCUMENT

 - Which features/ improvements are available for CDR-compliant Data Sources?

 Custom Date Ranges allow you to define your own Date Range by selecting the start and end dates, Custom Rolling Date Ranges, more specific comparison Date Ranges, fiscal calendars, and more.
 In short, you are no longer limited to pre-defined Date Ranges.